Shiloh National Military Park

 After the video, I walked through the Shiloh National Cemetery, site of Grant’s HQ, saw some of the monuments in the area, then followed the NPS driving tour, 12.7 miles and 22 stops with the major areas including the Shiloh Church, the “place of peace”, the Ruggles Battery, Hornet’s Nest, the field hospital, the site of Albert Sidney Johnston’s death, and Pittsburg Landing where Buell’s troops arrived, reinforcing Grant.
 I really love the NPS app!
 So many great features in here but the guided tours are the best.

 Corinth is part of the Shiloh NPS site.
 I didn’t have enough time after Shiloh and the battlefield tour to visit Corinth the same day like I had originally planned so I drove back up the next day.
-I visited the Corinth Civil War Interpretative Center, then the Contraband Camp, and Battery F. Boo and I also did a walking tour of town to see Grant and A.S.
-Johnston’s old HQ and the crossroads of the Mobile & Ohio, the north-south line, and the Memphis & Charleston, the east-west line; these railroads were the reason for the importance of Corinth to both the Federals and Confederates.
+I visited the Corinth Civil War Interpretative Center, then the Contraband Camp, and Battery F. Boo and I also did a walking tour of town to see both Grant’s and A.S.
+Johnston’s old HQs and the crossroads of the Mobile & Ohio, the north-south line, and the Memphis & Charleston, the east-west line; these railroads were the reason for the importance of Corinth to both the Federals and Confederates.
 The CSA Secretary of War, Leroy Pope, called Corinth the “vertebrae of the Confederacy”.

 The siege of Corinth, or the “First Battle”, was after Shiloh.
 General Halleck moved troops south to engage Beauregard and move them out of the city.
 The siege lasted from April 29th to May 30 when the town was captured by Federal forces.
 The “Second Battle of Corinth”, usually just called the battle of Corinth was in October, 1862 when CSA General Van Dorn tried forcing Federal troops under Rosecrans out of the city.